eaimiesylv/stdCourse/api/README.md

 **Project Requirement**

-To run this project you need
+To run this project you need docker

-Php 8.1

-Mysql

-Apache server or any other server

 **How to set up project Clone the project**